deysayantan/slot-machine/README.md

 Please, come with a reasonable simple design and a solution.
 It needs to be properly tested.
 No need of server side.
 Just HTML5/Javascript Please push the code to your Github repo otherwise you can send the code back attached to the mail.

+Points after clarification :

+1) the machine should be ready for another process immediately after the full cycle(win or lose)

+2) no need to automatically start if it is not a first try